lucasmenke/Notes/content/BlazorServerProjectSetup.md

 ## Data Access

-This class takes care of the connection to the database.
+This folder contains classes that take care of the connection to the database & provides classes to talk to the database.
-It is a consideration worthy to create a singleton out of this class.
-The singleton creates one connection for all users to the database and doesn´t close it while the app is running.
-This saves time and ressources that would be needed when the connection always closes and opens over and over again.
-If every user should get their own db connection the class can be changed from a singleton to a scoped class

-1. Create a class in the Class Library folder "DataAccess" called "DbConnection.cs"
+1. create a class in the Class Library folder "DataAccess" called "DbConnection.cs"
+2. create a class for each Model that handles CRUD (create, read, update, delete) requests
+3. extract Interfaces out of each class to easily reference them througout the Solution

-<ins>For an in depth view how to create a singleton MongoDB data access refere to this sample project</ins>
+<ins>For an in depth view how to create classes for MongoDB data access refere to this sample project</ins>
 - [Banking Web App](https://github.com/lucasmenke/notes/blob/main/Tutorials/Banking-Web-App.md)

 ***

+## Register Services

+Here you want to add the DataAccess Interfaces to the dependency injection